Is Powder Foundation Right for You? Plus, 5 We LoveSeptember 10, 2021

-While most people are decidedly team liquid or team powder foundation, “it’s not just a matter of preference that should dictate which team you’re on,” says Gabriel Almodovar, a Maybelline New York global makeup artist.
-Whether you’re a powder girl or a liquid foundation fan should come down to your skin type.
-For those with dry skin, powder foundation can cling to patchy, flaky spots.
+While most people are decidedly team liquid or team powder foundation, “it’s not just a matter of preference that should dictate which team you’re on,” says Gabriel Almodovar, a pro makeup artist.
+Determining whether you’re a powder person or a liquid foundation fan should also come down to your skin type.
+Powder foundation can cling to dry skin and create patchy or flaky spots.
 Not cute.
-On those with an oily complexion, the dewy factor of a liquid formula can go greasy all too quickly — probably not the look you’re going for.
+On those with an oily complexion, the dewy factor of a liquid formula can look greasy all too quickly.
 “Ideally, you'd use a powder foundation if you have oily skin,” Almodovar says.
 When used correctly, you’ll have a satin matte finish that will last all day, he adds.

-For sheer coverage: Ditch the sponge applicator that your compact likely came with and apply it with a fluffy brush (try the NYX Professional Makeup Tapered Powder Brush) instead.
+For sheer coverage: Ditch the sponge applicator that your compact might have come with and apply it with a fluffy brush (try the NYX Professional Makeup Tapered Powder Brush) instead.
 It will disperse the pigments in the sheerest way, says Almodovar.
 If you want a little more coverage, apply your powder with a brush that has densely packed bristles, such as the IT Cosmetics Heavenly Luxe Flat Top Buffing Foundation Brush #6.

 For medium coverage: Use the applicator that comes with the compact (often a sponge) to tap the powder all over your face, or wherever you need it most.
 “Then follow up with a fluffy brush to blend what needs to be blended and brush off the excess from the skin,” he says.

 For full coverage: You can either lay on a thicker layer of powder using the sponge applicator, or you can start with a liquid foundation and top it with your powder foundation.
 Doubling up gives you more coverage, and the powder helps set the liquid, so it doesn’t make your skin look oily, says Almodovar.